(Disclosure: Some of the links below may be affiliate links)

 Overall, I believe that having money on Wise accounts is safe.
 There is some level of risk (there always is), but it is acceptable.

-Finally, let’s see what users are thinking of Wise.
+Finally, we see what users are thinking of Wise.

-Let’s starts with the reviews of Wise on TrustPilot.
-There are more than 120’000 reviews at this time, with an average score of 4.6.
-This is an excellent score!
-85% of the users are rating Wise as Excellent (5 stars).
+We start with the reviews of Wise on TrustPilot.
+There are more than 120’000 reviews now, with an average score of 4.6.
+This score is excellent!
+85% of the users rated Wise as Excellent (5 stars).
 And only 4% are rating it as Bad (1 star).

 The positive reviews are mostly talking about: